 WHEREAS Member desires to become a TRUE accredited travel agency on the terms and conditions set forth herein.

 NOW, THEREFORE, in consideration of the mutual promises, provisions, and covenants contained herein made by CCRA and Member (each a “Party” and collectively the “Parties”), the Parties agree as follows:

 - MEMBERSHIP PROCESS

 - Vetting Process.
-The initial cost for the Membership is a nonrefundable $300 for the first year, and a nonrefundable $240 each year thereafter, for a maximum of five travel advisors in one company.
+The cost for the Membership is a nonrefundable $399 each year, for a maximum of twenty-five travel advisors in one company.
 Once Member’s payment has been received, CCRA requires all requested documentation and verifications needed to complete the vetting and accreditation process to be received within 30 business days after receipt of payment.
-If Member fails to provide all necessary documentation within the 30 days, the $300 payment is forfeited.
+If Member fails to provide all necessary documentation within the 30 days, the $399 payment is forfeited.
 These documents include but are not limited to any necessary state seller of travel licensure, state-required bonds and/or letters of credit, three business references as well as proof of fictitious name or DBA where required.
 Additional screening questions and/or verification of documentation is at the sole discretion of CCRA and must be provided within 30 days of CCRA’s request.
 CCRA will send an accreditation decision to Member within 14 business days after receipt of complete documentation.